 After that, close the Control Panel settings.
 Now, test the LAN mode again in Minecraft.

-Fix 2 – Check the connection
+Fix 2 – Change the connection to Private

 The LAN mode in Minecraft requires all the connected computers to be on the same network.
 Check whether these devices are in the same network or not.

 Setting your network connection to the ‘Private’ type should work.